brettdowney/brettdowney.github.io/README.md

 - [FAQs](#faqs)
 ---
 ## **Documentation Tools**
-Welcome to the *Modern Technical Writing*!
-This tutorial will follow Andrew Etter's guidelines for creating software documentation as outlined in his book *Modern Technical Writing*.
-To understand the tools Etter recommends that are used throughout this guide, below is a description of each tool.
+This tutorial is built using the technical documentation tools and practices described in Andrew Etter's book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
+To understand the tools used throughout the guide, below is a brief description of each.

  **Markdown**